-Federal onshore revenue is generated from leases on federal land within a given state or on Native American land.
+Leases on federal land within a given state or on Native American land generate onshore revenue.

 Except for Alaska, states receive 50% of extractive revenues paid to the federal government from leases on federal land in that state.
 Alaska receives 90%, dating back to the Alaska Statehood Act.

-ONRR disburses 40% of onshore revenues to the Reclamation Fund to be used for infrastructure projects, such as dams and power plants.
-Another 10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
-The remaining 1% of revenue is used for administrative purposes.
+40% of onshore revenues go to the Reclamation Fund.
+These funds are to be used for infrastructure projects, such as dams and power plants.
+10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
+2% of the above revenue are withheld and used for administrative purposes.